ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 ![designer_image](./images/logicappdesigner1.jpg)

 5. Next if the connection is successful, click on **switch** button thats in the designer panel.
 It will open 6 different cases, click on a case and you will see a box labeled **"Post a message (V3)"**, click on that.
-Next to select **"Team"** and **"Channel"**, click on the cross button at the right side of these two field to open up drop down menu for available Team and Channel in Teams account.
-If you cant see your "Team" and "Channel", goto step 1, there might be problem with authentication.
+Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up  the drop down menu for available **Team and Channel** in Teams account.
+If you can't see your "Team" and "Channel", goto step 1, there might be problem with the authentication.
 Do this for all 6 cases.

 ![designer_image](./images/logicappdesigner2.jpg)